Warren R. Garrels

 The Funeral service for Mr. Garrels will be held at 11:00 AM on Wednesday, March 18 at the First United Methodist Church, 309 N. Main St., Mt.
 Pleasant.
 The Reverend David Bracht-Wagner will officiate.
 Burial will be in the Forest Home Cemetery, Mt.
 Pleasant.
 Friends may call from 12 Noon to 9:00 PM on Tuesday at the Kimzey Funeral Home.
 The family will be present to receive friends from 5-7 PM.

-Those considering an expression of sympathy may direct memorials to the First United Methodist Church or the American Quarter Horse Associating.
+Those considering an expression of sympathy may direct memorials to the First United Methodist Church or the American Quarter Horse Association.
 On line condolences may be left at www.kimzeyfuneralhome.com.